 On the drivers’ side, there are both open source and proprietary drivers to support AMD, Intel and nVidia.
 Open Source drivers are either only supported by the community, or a shared effort with the manufacturer of the GPU cards.

 Free Software Drivers

 FOSS drivers work via libDRM (Direct Rendering Manager), a subsytem of the Linux kernel to interface with the different video cards.
 There are versions of LibDRM for each GPU type, intel, nouveau (for nVidia) and radeon (for AMD cards).
 This libDRM then plugs into another set of libraries, Mesa.
 LibMesa implements the OpenGL API used in the games.
-LibMesa is not as advanced as the proprietary drivers, however, and only supports OpenGL 3.3 in its latest version.
-OpenGL 4.5 is the latest set of specifications and is currently only supported by nVidia’s proprietary driver on Linux.
-AMD is now supporting it since Mid-2016, as well as Intel on Haswell and above with the latest Mesa libraries.
+LibMesa used to be late in terms of features compared to proprietary drivers, however, it now supports most features of OpenGL 4.5 in its latest version.
+Note that depending on your hardware features, you may be limited, regardless of your mesa version, to a specific OpenGL version (Intel HD3000, for example, cannot support OpenGL higher than 3.3).

 For mouse-driven games, you will need a mouse and a keyboard, and most mice will work just fine.
 I was reminded by one of our readers that Roccat mice are pretty good gamer-focused mice with additional buttons which work well with Linux (there are configuration tools available on most distributions, even if Roccat does not officially advertise Linux support).
 For other brands, note that some specific mice with extra buttons may not work as well since they may require specific drivers to be recognized.
 Better to ask around/check online before purchasing one if you are not too sure.